cbalesohay/DDServer/README.md

 Steps to include your mongoDB connection into this backend:

 1. Create a `.env` file in the root directory of the project
-2. After adding your api key to the .env file, add you api key to the `process.env.<your-api>` located inside index.ts
+2. After adding your api key to the .env file, add you api key name to `<your-api>` in `process.env.<your-api>` located inside index.ts
 3. Modify `SoacDailyDD.ts` and `SoacYearlyDD.ts` schemas to match your specific dataset
 4. `npm run build` to build the project
 5. `npm run dev` to test api connection to mongoDB